TUDelft-PRIME-Books/Linear-Algebra/Chapter8/QuadraticForms.md

 ::::

-If in {eq}`Eq:ConicSec:CentralConic` the parameter $b$ is not equal to zero, the principal axes can be found by diagonalisation of the quadratic form
+If in Equation {eq}`Eq:ConicSec:CentralConic` the parameter $b$ is not equal to zero, the principal axes can be found by diagonalisation of the quadratic form

 $$